Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

 One of the most significant privacy laws to come into place in the last few years is called the General Data Protection Regulation (GDPR).
 Basically it requires site owners to ensure that visitors know what they are asking for when they give away their email addresses.
 Even though this was European focussed it affects everyone because your visitors may either be in Europe or a Euro citizen.

-Here' a brief outline of what you need to be compliant, from an excellent SiteSell article on the subject.
+Here' a brief outline of what you need to be compliant, and avoid a this website mistake from an excellent SiteSell article on the subject.
 It applies if you are asking visitors for their email address for any reason but it also affects your relationship with Google.
-More on that in the next biggest website mistakes people make.

 Because Google seems to dominate our daily internet life it's hard to imagine that we could ignore it.
-Yet most website owners do, which is why most websites get almost no visitor traffic without advertising.
+Yet many website owners do not give Google enough attention.
+This is why most websites get almost no visitor traffic without advertising.

-Of course your website does not live in isolation yet many coaches will have a website but little other other online presence.
+Many coaches will have a website but little other online presence.
 This article will help you resolve that mistake.
-Created again by SiteSell it covers 23 ways to earn free traffic and most don't involve Google!
+Created again by SiteSell it covers 23 ways to earn free traffic and many don't even involve Google!

-Lexie, (not her real name) a high school English teacher, had a wonderful idea for an online business.
+My client Lexie, (not her real name) a high school English teacher, had a wonderful idea for an online business.
 It actually inspired me!
-She was setting up a an online business for teaching English to Japanese and other Asian students.
+She was setting up a an online facility for teaching English to Japanese and other Asian students.

 She knew there was a demand for this and saw this business niche as a way to get out of face-to-face teaching, which she was not enjoying, and to provide for her into retirement